-- (1) AE Form 190-1A is a three-part form issued for permanent operational and nonoperational registrations.
-Two copies of this form will be given to the customer and the third copy marked "RMV Copy" will be retained for inclusion with the daily transaction documents that are forwarded to the USAREUR RMV at Sembach Kaserne. - (2) AE Form 190-1A is proof of vehicle ownership and provides authorization for POL rations for 1, 2, or 3 years, based on the number of years for which the vehicle is registered.
+(1) AE Form 190-1A is a three-part form issued for permanent operational and nonoperational registrations.
+Two copies of this form will be given to the customer and the third copy marked "RMV Copy" will be retained for inclusion with the daily transaction documents that are forwarded to the USAREUR RMV at Sembach Kaserne.

+(2) AE Form 190-1A is proof of vehicle ownership and provides authorization for POL rations for 1, 2, or 3 years, based on the number of years for which the vehicle is registered.
 Authorized POL rations are based on the provisions of the Forces Customs Law and provided in AE Regulation 600-17.
+AAFES gas cards, however, have an expiration date printed on the bottom.

+NOTE: The expiration date on the AAFES gas card does not correspond with the vehicle registration date or the sponsor's DEROS.
+AAFES will not reimburse gas costs incurred at off-post or installation gas stations when the gas card has expired.

-AAFES gas cards, however, have an expiration date printed on the bottom. - (3) A copy of the POV registration must be in the POV while it is being operated.
-Any part may be used for proof of registration during reinspection. - (4) If the POV is not operational, it must be registered as nonoperational.
+(3) A copy of the POV registration must be in the POV while it is being operated.
+Any part may be used for proof of registration during reinspection.

+(4) If the POV is not operational, it must be registered as nonoperational.
 The installation nonoperational storage facility may require owners of POVs registered as nonoperational to provide a copy of the registration.
-The U.S. Forces German license plates must be returned to the FRS when registering the vehicle as nonoperational. - (5) The POV registration or title document will be used to transfer ownership.
-Nonoperational POVs must be registered as operational before they can be transferred unless approved by the USAG commander or the USAFE/AFRICA MSG or LSG commander for transfer under nonoperational conditions. - (6) The RMV is the only authority designated to approve and issue duplicate USAREUR registrations to U.S. Forces military personnel, civilians, contractors, and Family members for vehicles that are to be deregistered and shipped out of Germany.
-Individuals may obtain a duplicate registration by contacting the RMV Customer Service Office at military 314-542-2008/2009.
+The U.S. Forces German license plates must be returned to the FRS when registering the vehicle as nonoperational.

+(5) The POV registration and title document will be used to transfer ownership.
+Nonoperational POVs must be registered as operational before they can be transferred unless the USAG commander or the USAFE/AFAFRICA wing commander in the area in which the applicant is assigned approves the POV for transfer under nonoperational conditions.

+(6) The RMV is the only authority designated to approve and issue duplicate USAREUR registrations to U.S. Forces military personnel, civilians, contractors, and Family members for vehicles that have been deregistered and shipped out of Germany.
+Individuals may obtain a duplicate registration by contacting the RMV Customer Service Office at email: usarmy.sembach.usareur.list.rmv-cust-svc@mail.mil.
 Requests will be processed individually by vehicle.
 Requesters must pay an administrative fee (by check, money order, or credit card), which is not refundable.